 But you can’t rest on your laurels.
 When you reach the top of the mountain, you must seek a higher peak.

-Our big dream now is to become the Amazon for small retailers.
-In 2019, I co-founded Bees, a digital transaction tool that allows customers to order directly from AB InBev.
+A big dream for us now is to become the Amazon for small retailers.
+In 2019, I was privileged to be on the co-founding team of Bees, a digital transaction tool that allows customers to order directly from AB InBev.

 We had critics who said we should focus on selling beer and warned us not to venture into technology.
 This experience taught me, if you want to prove there is a path to the dream, you have to go and actually prove it rather than talk about it conceptually.